eduardz1/Bachelor-Thesis/chapters/tools-and-technologies.typ

       - Used to store the actual data
     - _timestamp_

-    For example the following query will return the last moisture measurement, given a measurement range of 30 days, from the bucket of name `greenhouse`:
+    For example, the following query will return the last moisture measurement, given a measurement range of 30 days, from the bucket named `greenhouse`:

     ```SQL
 from(bucket: "greenhouse")